Be Sure To Be Safe Program

 The Milwaukee Fire Department's Fire Prevention Bureau has developed the Be Sure To Be Safe program that is used at the Survive Alive House to teach children the safe way to escape from a burning building.
 Below are the graphics used to teach children.
 This 15-step program is taught by Milwaukee firefighters.

 Smoke detectors save lives.
 You should have a smoke detector outside your bedroom door.
 They should also be over space heaters and in rooms with bunk beds or lofts.
 Smoke detectors should be on the ceiling or high up on the wall.
-Smoke detectors don't cost a lot of money.
-You can find them at hardware stores and some grocery, drug and other stores.
+Smoke detectors are not expensive.
+You can find them at hardware stores and some grocery, drug and convenient stores.
 If your family cannot afford a detector, they are available at reduced cost through the Red Cross or MFD.
 City of Milwaukee residents may call the Smoke Detector Hotline at 286-8980 to request a smoke detector be installed in their home.

 Press the TEST button at least once a month.
 Change the 9-volt battery every year.
-When you change your clocks in fall, change your smoke detector batteries.
+When you change your clocks in fall, change your smoke detector batteries as well.
 Some smoke detectors have batteries that last ten years.

 If your smoke detector chirps about once a minute, this means the battery is low and must be changed right away.
 Batteries should never be removed unless immediately being replaced.
 Smoke from burnt food contains poisons just like cigarette smoke.
 The smoke should be removed from the house.